amahajan68/academic_cv/content/authors/admin/_index.md

 ## About Me

 Anubha Mahajan is a senior undergraduate student in Computer Science at Georgia Tech, specializing in Artificial Intelligence and Theoretical Computer Science.
-Her research interests include clinical applications of AI, urban sustainability, and multi-agent systems.
+Her research interests include clinical applications of AI, surrogate modeling for urban sustainability, and multi-agent systems.
 She works as a research assistant at the Pathology Dynamics Lab advised by Dr. Cassie Mitchell and at the Sustainable Urban Systems Lab advised by Dr. Patrick Kastner.